Dominik-Workshop/Linear_power_supply/README.md

 Homemade linear power supply capable of outputing 250W

+More info can be found on my YouTube channel: https://youtu.be/JCxF-o6tLgA

 ![image](https://user-images.githubusercontent.com/100617381/183008005-6107a18e-5e3e-44fe-9d87-a635281320e9.png)

 I used this 12 300VA transformer, which I sligtly modified.
 The secondary winding consisted of 4 wires connected in parallel.
 I split them in 2 and connected in series, getting 24V with a center tap).
 Last but not least I added another winding of around 8V.